 Quinn made a face and sat down.
+He set the backpack on the floor.
 “New agency bullshit.
 It’ll pass.”

 “But you’re still short-staffed.”

 Quinn nodded.
-“But making progress.
+“Making progress.
 Thalia started last week.
 We got the kid from Stanford now, too.
 He’s downstairs getting a badge.”

 “I apologize, Agent Quinn.
 Please remind me.”